synerg5g/Pyramis/docs/dev-docs.md

 a set of base types for the system.
 The working assumption is that a given set of base types (along with encoders and decoders) completely specify the L-7 protocol of any multi-tier system

+# From Specification to Executable NF

+Pyramis keywords can represent key aspects of most multi-tier systems.
+However, to compile to a working implementation, certain constraints have to be imposed on the inputs and outputs.

 <details>
 <summary> <strong>🛠️ NF architecture under Pyramis</strong></summary>